HPSoftware/VuGenPowerPack/README.md

 * Export To Zip - Adds a command which allows you to export to zip directly above the script directory like in VuGen 11.04.
 You can find the command at File -> Manage Zip Files -> Export to Zip file (script directory)

+* Go to step in Replay log - Adds a command which jumps to the line of the current step in the replay log (similar to the command in the editor context menu).
+You can find the command at Search -> Go to step in replay log (Control + Shift + J)

+##UserDefinedToolbarAddin

+Creates a secondary toolbar where the user can put commands from the main menu.
+The toolbar can load commands from any path in the addin tree so the user may add any command to the toolbar by adding the path of the command to the toolbar addin.